Introducing Quantum Information and Computation to a Broader Audience with MOOCs at OpenHPI: The OpenHPI Quantum Channel and the curriculum on Quantum Computing

-In the introductory modules, the "quantum cube" is used throughout to illustrate quantum register states and the effect of quantum gates.
-This model was developed by Just \cite{Just2020, Just2022} and since then has been studied and used as an intuitive tool for visualizing quantum entanglement and quantum computation \cite{seegerer2021quantum, Fraunhofer2022, bley2024visualizing}.
-The quantum cube represents the state of an n-qubit register by providing one dimension in n-dimensional Euclidean space to each qubit.
-It then utilizes the standard n-dimensional cube with corners $(0,...,0)$ up to $(1,...,1)$.
-For a given register state, it places the amplitudes of the basis states (in any suitable representation of numbers, i.e. digits, arrows, squares, cubes or circles) at the corresponding corners of the n-dimensional cube.
-The application of quantum gates to a quantum register can then be visualized as a swapping, rotation, or mixing of the numbers at the corners of the cube.
-Espescially for dimensions up to 4, quantum entanglement and quantum algorithms can be impressively demonstrated visually, without any prior knowledge of linear algebra.
-The first two introductory courses use the quantum cube to illustrate simple quantum algorithms like the teleportation algorithm, which as was already published before.
-In the third introductory course, the cube model is applied for the first time to the advanced issues of quantum oracles and quantum phase kickback.
-This serves not only to make it easy to understand for the participants but also to demonstrate that the cube model can be applied for visualizing abstract algorithmic concepts \cite{Justyoutube}.\\ The focus on quantum cryptography and quantum algorithms use Qiskit \cite{Qiskit} to provide easy, hands-on access for the participants.
-The code is made available to the participants, so they can also experiment independently of the course. \\ The quantum cryptography series of modules largely dispenses with formal mathematical formulations and uses many examples to illustrate the concepts and mechanisms.
-For example, simulation examples and graphical diagrams demonstrate entanglement swapping and purification very well.\\ In the algorithmic course series, the focus is on the practical implementation and less on analytical investigations of the algorithms.
-Access to the quantum algorithms via programming has the advantage that complex calculations can be omitted and a strong emphasis can be placed on demonstrations. \\ In addition to the MOOCs, twenty participants were selected by the HPI to participate in a workshop associated with the courses.
-The workshop was guided by members of the HPI Academy and the authors of the present paper.
-It used the design thinking method (for further information see e.g. \cite{DesignThinking}) and aimed to develop tangible applications of quantum technologies.
-The workshop took the style of a business game.
-A fictitious company had to be made "quantum-ready" by the participants.
-There were no limits to the imagination.
-Since only a few selected participants could attend the workshop, its evaluation is not the topic of the present paper. \\
+Special didactic features in the course pillars are as follows: \begin{itemize} \item In the introductory courses, the ``quantum cube'' is used throughout to illustrate quantum register states and the effect of quantum gates.
+This model was developed by Just \cite{Just2020,Just2022} and since then has been studied and used as an intuitive tool for visualizing quantum entanglement and quantum computation \cite{seegerer2021quantum,Fraunhofer2022,bley2024visualizing}.
+It was applied to the more advanced topics of quantum oracles and quantum phase kickback for the first time in the courses under consideration and is presented in greater detail in the appendix of this paper. \item The focus on quantum cryptography and quantum algorithms use Qiskit \cite{Qiskit} to provide easy, hands-on access for the participants.
+The code is made available to the participants, so they can also experiment independently of the course. \item The quantum cryptography series of courses largely dispenses with formal mathematical formulations and uses many examples to illustrate the concepts and mechanisms.
+For example, simulation examples and graphical diagrams demonstrate entanglement swapping and purification very well. \item In the algorithmic course series, the focus is on the practical implementation and less on analytical investigations of the algorithms.
+Access to the quantum algorithms via programming has the advantage that complex calculations can be omitted, and a strong emphasis can be placed on demonstrations. \end{itemize}